Ioanna-Mitsani/ordering-app-api/README.md

 # ordering-app-api
-A Node.js API for exposing data to React Ordering App
+A Node.js + Express Server for exposing data to React food delivery app